 Major rail and highway projects to enhance the Port's connections to its customers

-Cooperative efforts are bringing the Port of Tampa more efficient rail and highway connections well in advance of the 2014 completion of the Panama Canal expansion.
+Cooperative efforts are bringing the Port of Tampa more efficient rail and highway connections well in advance of the 2016 completion of the Panama Canal expansion.

-The $600 million I‐4/Selmon Expressway Connector project, to include a new direct link between the Port of Tampa and the Interstate highway system, is being coordinated among the Florida Department of Transportation, Florida’s Turnpike and the Tampa‐Hillsborough County Expressway Authority, with a $105 million boost from federal stimulus funds.
+The new dedicated truck ramp to the Interstate provides a direct link between Port Tampa Bay and Interstate 4 (and onward to I‐75) via the I‐4/Selmon Expressway Connector, a 1.5‐mile elevated roadway with dedicated truck lanes and a series of connective ramps.This $600 million project was coordinated among the Florida Department of Transportation, Florida’s Turnpike and the Tampa‐Hillsborough County Expressway Authority, with a $105 million boost from federal stimulus funds.